‘Mike & Molly’ star Billy Gardell performs stand-up at Sands Bethlehem Event Center on Nov. 18

 It has been announced that Emmy-nominated actor and comedian Billy Gardell, star of CBS’ “Mike & Molly” and CMT’s “Sun Records,” will perform stand-up at the Sands Bethlehem Event Center on Saturday, Nov.
 18 at 8 p.m.

 Tickets, which are $35, plus applicable fees, go on sale this Friday, April 7 at 10 a.m. and can be purchased at sandseventcenter.com, the Event Center box office (77 Sands Blvd., Bethlehem), ticketmaster.com and all Ticketmaster outlets, or by phone at 800-745-3000.

-As a follow-up to the hit CBS series, Gardell has taken a dramatic turn in the CMT series “Sun Records” as Colonel Tom Parker, the infamous manager of Elvis Presley.
+As a follow-up, Gardell has taken a dramatic turn in the CMT series “Sun Records” as Colonel Tom Parker, the infamous manager of Elvis Presley.
 The drama series was inspired by the Broadway musical.

 In 2016, he received a Daytime Emmy nomination as Best Gameshow Host for “Monopoly Millionaires’ Club.”
 Before “Mike & Molly,” Gardell co-starred in the critically acclaimed television series “Lucky.”
 His other television credits include “Heist,” “The King of Queens,” “Yes, Dear,” “Judging Amy,” “My Name is Earl,” “The Practice,” “Monk,” and “Gary the Rat.”

 He made his major motion picture debut alongside Anthony Quinn and Sylvester Stallone in the mafia comedy film “Avenging Angelo” and had a memorable scene with Billy Bob Thornton in “Bad Santa.”
 He also appeared in “You, Me and Dupree.”